Have you been gaining weight while breastfeeding when you were expecting to lose weight?

 - Finally, if your goal is to lose weight, you will need to create a modest caloric deficit of about 250 calories.

-This is your new recommended daily caloric intake.
+This is your new recommended daily calorie intake.

-By consuming this lower number of daily calories you should start to lose weight in about 2 weeks.
+By consuming this lower number of daily calories you may start to lose weight in about 2 weeks.

 If you fail to achieve any weight loss with this deficit, try decreasing your total calories by another 100-150 calories per day.

 Make sure you stay consistent and remain patient.

 While many people argue that a calorie is just a calorie, you can’t deny the fact that certain foods will make you feel differently in terms of energy, hunger, and mood.

 For example, 200 calories from an avocado are not equal to 200 calories from a snickers bar.

 Or a more extreme example, drinking 2 tablespoons of vegetable oil (240 calories) will not have the same impact on your body as eating 240 calories of steamed vegetables.